Skip to content

 ADVANCED PLACEMENT CREDIT

-Students enrolled at the University of Utah who received scores of 3, 4, or 5 on a high school Advanced Placement (AP) exam can earn up university credit.
-AP scores must be sent from the College Board directly to the University of Utah.
+Students enrolled at the University of Utah who received scores of 3, 4, or 5 on a high school Advanced Placement (AP) exam can earn university credit.
+AP scores must be sent from the College Board directly to the U.

 NOTE: Exam equivalencies are subject to change without notice.